Sign inTry free

 Should already be in long-term memory from 2nd grade.
 Add quick weekly check-ins.

-The 5-Minute Daily Plan
+The 2-to-5-Minute Daily Plan

 One session, every day.
 Same time each day, ideally before something the kid likes.